ljmartin/interactive_filtering/README.md

 # interactive_filtering
-Interactive filtering of predicted ligands
+Interactive filtering of a ranked list of predicted ligands

+See: (link)[]